Academic Peer Advisor

 Do I need to book an appointment with APA?

 You are not required to book an appointment with APAs.
-If you are attending the virtual walk-in, please access the meeting via the zoom link here if you are attending the in-person walk-in, please sign up at the ARC front desk.
+If you are attending the virtual walk-in, please access the meeting via the zoom link here; if you are attending the in-person walk-in, please sign up at the ARC front desk.

 How long will my appointment time be?

-Each APA walk-in hour is designed to be about 20 minutes.
+Each APA walk-in hour is designed to be about 20 minute.

 What's the difference between meeting APAs and my academic advisor?